Welcome to ICT and Computer Science!

 It is designed for learners who are interested in an introduction to the study of creating IT systems to manage and share information alongside other fields of study, with a view to progressing to a wide range of higher education courses, not necessarily in IT.
 Learners will develop a common core of IT knowledge and study areas such as the relationship between hardware and software that form an IT system, managing and processing data to support business and using IT to communicate and share information.

 Today’s BTEC Nationals are demanding, as you would expect of the most respected applied learning qualification in the UK.
 You will have to choose and complete a range of units, be organised, take assessments that we will set and mark, and keep a portfolio of your assignments.

 Enrichment and Extra Curricular

-Raspberry Pi club runs in both Year 7 and Year 8.
-Pupil’s use Raspberry Pi’s to program Minecraft.
+Raspberry Pi club runs in both Year 9 and Year 10.
+Pupil’s use Raspberry Pi’s to program Minecraft and make robots or anything they like!
 Minecraft is a popular sandbox open-world building game.
 Pupils will use Python programming language to write commands and scripts in code to build things in the game automatically.
 It's a great way to learn Python!

 Up a grade sessions for Key Stage 4 which enable pupils to work with teachers in smaller groups and have additional time to improve coursework or to access help for issues arising.